With busy schedules and a growing focus on healthy food, more people are turning to meal prep services for convenient and nutritious meals.

 As an example, have a look at the Incubator Kitchen Collective, which supports meal prep entrepreneurs around Northern Kentucky.

-Bad suppliers can cause delays, poor quality, and unhappy customers, which can hurt your business.
+Bad suppliers can cause delays, poor food quality, and unhappy customers, which can hurt your business.

-When selecting suppliers for food, packaging, and equipment, keep the following in mind:
+When selecting suppliers for fresh food, packaging, and equipment, keep the following in mind:

 🚚 Reliability and consistency: Choose suppliers known for their reliability and consistent delivery schedules to avoid disruptions in your process.